By Fran Taylor, the Brighton Nutritionist

 How do you make sure that your fermented foods taste delicious and contain live micro-organisms?
 Make your own!

 There are some great books and advice on the internet but there’s nothing like learning direct from an expert.
-We have a brilliant introduction to fermented foods course starting very soon.
-Find the class here.
+We have a range of classes that cover fermented foods, nutrition and gut health.
+See class listings here.